Updated April 2023

 When developing your tagging strategy, keep these questions in mind: What is it that I want to track?
 What do I want to report on?
 Then, think of how you want to structure your tags so you can report on this information effectively.

 A lot of content professionals use subject matter tags to stamp pieces with labels describing what they’re about, but there are a host of other tagging strategies you can use to save time and create content that your audience loves.
 Let’s go through five that we’ve found to be most helpful.

-With a solid subject-matter tagging structure, you can slice and dice your content data by tags to see how different topics are resonating with your audience so you can decide what to write about.
+With a solid subject-matter tagging structure, you can slice and dice your content data by tags to see how different topics are resonating with your audience and inform your content strategy.

 These tags should reflect what the content is about in a concise manner.
 You don’t need to tag every detail.
 The key to a good subject matter tag is that it’s general enough to apply to multiple pieces of content but specific enough that it doesn’t get applied to half of your posts.

 There are lots of ways to say the same thing (for example: coronavirus / Covid-19 / coronavirus pandemic; 2020 U.S. presidential election, 2020 US election, 2020 presidential election, etc.) so be conscious of that when you’re ramping up your tagging taxonomy.
 You don’t want to have multiple tags that mean the same thing, since that will confuse your colleagues and make it difficult to report accurately on a topic.

 Some other things to keep in mind when creating subject matter tags: keep them short, avoid duplication, and watch your spelling.
 Also, remember that all tags are case-sensitive.